BadgerV/Link-safe/sdk/README.md

 const algodClient = new algosdk.Algodv2(algodToken, algodServer, port);

-// Example function to Create and Fund a Linkvault with Algorand async function sendAlgoTokens() {
+// Example function to Create and Fund a linksafe with Algorand async function sendAlgoTokens() {
   try {
     // Fetch the suggested transaction parameters
     const params = await algodClient.getTransactionParams().do();

-    // Create a recipient address using Linkvault const destinationLinkvault = await createVault();
+    // Create a recipient address using linksafe const destinationlinksafe = await createVault();
-    const recipientAddress = destinationLinkvault.address;
+    const recipientAddress = destinationlinksafe.address;

     // Replace senderAddress and senderMnemonic with actual values const senderAddress = "your_sender_address";